chris-royall/portfolio/README.md

 ## Contact Form Email

-<p>Once Contact Form content is captured in FrontEnd:
+<p>Within this application, I have configured a contact form containing three fields with validation.
+The user must enter content to all fields to submit the form.
+If any fields are empty, the form fails to send and the user is presented with a validation warning message.</br>

+<p>Once the form has been submitted:
 <ul>
-<li>Content is sent to an API configured in AWS API Gateway.</li>
+<li>Content is sent to an API configured in AWS API Gateway using <code>POST</code> method.</li>
 <li>The API triggers a Lambda function which sends the content to the verified email address in AWS Simple Email Service.</li>
-<li>Logs are recorded in CloudWatch containing the payload data.</li>
+<li>[Logging](#logging) is recorded containing the payload data into the associate CloudWatch Log Group.</li>
 </ul></p>